A Lamperti-type representation of continuous-state branching processes with immigration: Introduction

-We propose to construct a $\imf{\cbi}{\Psi,\Phi}$ that starts at $x$ by solving the functional equation We call such a process $Z$ the \defin{Lamperti transform} of $\paren{X,x+Y}$ and denote it by $Z=\imf{L}{X,x+Y}$; however, the first thing to do is to show that there exists a unique process which satisfies \eqref{genLampRepDef}.
-When $Y$ is zero, a particular solution to \eqref{genLampRepDef} is the Lamperti transform of $X+x$ recalled above.
-Even in this case there could be many solutions to \eqref{genLampRepDef}, in clear contrast to the discrete case where one can proceed recursively to construct the unique solution.
-Our stepping stone for the general analysis of \eqref{genLampRepDef} is the following partial result concerning existence and uniqueness proved in Section \ref{ODESection}.
+We call such a process $Z$ the \textit{Lamperti transform} of $ ( X,x+Y )$ and denote it by $Z={L ( X,x+Y )}$; however, the first thing to do is to show that there exists a unique process which satisfies (\ref{genLampRepDef}).
+When $Y$ is zero, a particular solution to (\ref{genLampRepDef}) is the Lamperti transform of $X+x$ recalled above.
+Even in this case there could be many solutions to (\ref {genLampRepDef}), in clear contrast to the discrete case where one can proceed recursively to construct the unique solution.
+Our stepping stone for the general analysis of (\ref{genLampRepDef}) is the following partial result concerning existence and uniqueness proved in Section~\ref{ODESection}.\vadjust{\goodbreak}